 Camp Cosmos expected to be a supernova of fun

-This summer the Campus Computing & Internet Technology Office has made several need-based Summer Engagement Scholarships available for WSU STEM camps, including Camp Cosmos.
-Scholarships are still available, and there is a link to the scholarship application on our camp website.
-If you are interested in registering for camp, and for more information, please visit our Camp website.
+This summer, the Campus Computing & Internet Technology Office has made several need-based summer engagement scholarships available for WSU STEM camps, including Camp Cosmos.
+To apply for a scholarship or learn more about campus, visit Camp Cosmos.